jamesoh3928/HaskGit/docs/Proposal.md

       - Verify that hash values remain consistent when called multiple times with the same objects.
       - When a flag is set to True, confirm that Git objects are stored in the expected directory.

-  2. Testing Cat Functions
+  2. Testing Serialize/Deserialize Functions
-      - Create test cases for Blob, Tree, and Commit.
+      - Test cases for serializing/deserializing Blob, Tree, and Commit.
-      - Ensure that the returned string value matches the expected result.
+      - Verify that output of serailization and deserialization are correct

   3. Testing Commands
       - Test cases for each command will be created to check if all Git commands are executed as expected.